A glimpse at YPF Sociedad Anonima's potential climb to old highs - The Dwinnex

-As of close of business last night, YPF Sociedad Anonima’s stock clocked out at $12.54, up 1.05% from its previous closing price of $12.41.
-In other words, the price has increased by $+0.13 from its previous closing price.
-On the day, 2050354 shares were traded.
-YPF stock price reached its highest trading level at $12.65 during the session, while it also had its lowest trading level at $12.46.
+As of close of business last night, YPF Sociedad Anonima’s stock clocked out at $12.28, down -1.37% from its previous closing price of $12.45.
+In other words, the price has decreased by -$0.17 from its previous closing price.
+On the day, 1546791 shares were traded.
+YPF stock price reached its highest trading level at $12.52 during the session, while it also had its lowest trading level at $12.07.

 Top 5 EV Tech Stocks to Buy for 2023